CyrexEnterprise/react-redux-donderstarter/README.md

 $ yarn  # Install project dependencies (or `npm install`)
 ```

-You can also merge `react-redux-donderstarter` by doing the following:
+You can also merge `react-redux-donderstarter` into an existing project by doing the following:

 ```bash
 $ cd path/to/existing-project-folder